 - Disseminated disease ( an infection which would normally be local and mild, but spreads through the body) such as histoplasmosis.

 - Parasitic pneumonia from lungworm, toxoplasmosis, liver flukes and roundworms.

 If your cat has a history of infections or is displaying other symptoms which raise your veterinarian’s index of suspicion, he will need to perform some tests to determine the cause.
 These may include:

 - Complete blood count, biochemical profile and urinalysis to evaluate the overall health of your cat, look for abnormalities in the blood cells and signs of infection.

 - Blood tests for FIV or FeLV.

 - Bone marrow biopsy.

 A cat whose immune system isn’t working as well as it should need some extra precautions to reduce his risks of catching diseases or parasites.
 Some ways you can do this include:

 Bi-annual wellness visits are necessary for cats whose immune systems are compromised.

-- Always watch for minor signs of sickness and act – Pet owners who have immunocompromised cats should never use a wait and see approach when it comes to the health of their cat.
-At the first sign of any symptoms, the cat should be seen by a veterinarian.
+Pet owners who have immunocompromised cats should never use a wait and see approach when it comes to the health of their cat.
+Seek veterinary care at the first sign of any symptoms.

 All cats in the household should receive regular flea and worm treatments to prevent parasites.
 Fleas are able to transmit a number of diseases to cats while parasitic worms can weaken an already weak cat.

 Discuss with your veterinarian your cat’s vaccination schedule.
 He may need to tailor it to your cat’s specific needs; this may include only giving your cat killed vaccines.

-- Avoid raw meat – Do not feed your cat raw meat to reduce the risk of foodborne bacterial or parasitic infections.
-A good quality commercial diet is recommended for immunocompromised cats.
+Do not feed your cat raw meat to reduce the risk of foodborne bacterial or parasitic infections.
+Feed a premium commercial diet.

 A cat with a compromised immune system needs to live in an environment that is stress-free.

-- Keep your cat indoors – Immunocompromised cats should not be allowed to go outside or to hunt.
+Do not allow immunocompromised cats to go outside or hunt.
 Both of which expose them to potential risks of infection.